To go directly to blog posts regarding the interior construction:

 A bolt going through a rib and sticking up in the ambient air would be colder then the ambient air and cause condensation (like a cold glass of cider on a hot summer day).

 Fasteners withing the insulation layers is not as much of an issue (not bridging to from cold to ambient air) but I also wanted to avoid having to drill and bolt through steel; its a hassle.

-T frames are also a little more complicated to deal with then flat frames as you cant just a attache a piece of would on the side.
+T frames are a little more complicated to deal with then flat frames as you cant just a attach a piece of wood on the side of the frame.

-I also wanted to limit my need of forward thinking regarding the construction of the interior accommodations, hence not relying of strategically positioned structures to attache the interior elements.
+I wanted to limit my need of forward thinking regarding the construction of the interior accommodations, hence not relying of strategically positioned structures to attach the interior elements.
 I well know that what ever plan I make, it will change (or at least I want the freedom to have plans change) over the building period.

-So, I didn’t want to use fasteners (or as little as possible) and I didn’t want to rely on the position of my wood members.
+So, I didn’t want to use fasteners (or as little as possible) and I didn’t want to rely on the position of my tie down wood members.

-It’s from all those parameters that I came up with a solution, I had never seen used (it may be done, but never seen heard or read of) but that I am very confident will work really well.
+It’s from those parameters that I came up with a solution which I have never seen used (it may be done, but never seen heard or read of) but that I am very confident will work really well.

-The solution was to have an interior plywood shell to which I could fasten the interior accommodations and to rely on adhesives to secure that “interior shell”
+The solution is to have an interior plywood shell to which I can fasten the accommodations infrastructures and to rely on adhesives to secure that “interior shell”

 The interior shell is a layer of plywood over all of the frames and insulation.
 It is the equivalent of the interior wall surface in our houses.

-With all the seems sealed, my “interior shell” could also act create a vapor barrier between the interior ambient air and the cold hull (in case the 4 inch insulation glued to the hull wasn’t enough 😛 ).
+With all the seems sealed, my “interior shell” could also act as a vapor barrier between the interior ambient air and the cold hull (in case the 4 inch insulation glued to the hull wasn’t enough 😛 ).

 I set myself one other condition to the construction of my interior.
 Like the rest of the boat, and even more so then on deck, I want it to feel like a wooden boat.